Boostcom/docs.loyalty.boostcom.no/source/includes/api_v1.md

 Main goal of Api V2 is to support internationalized member properties.

-You can use Api V2 only when your schema is ready to support it (*coming soon*).
+You can use Api V2 only when your schema is ready to support it.

-## Get loyalty club's schema
+## Get loyalty club's schema (deprecated)

 ```shell
 curl "https://connect.bstcm.no/api/v1/loyalty_clubs/:loyalty_club_slug/member_schema" \